 Understanding the difference between private keys and public addresses is crucial for anyone who owns or plans to own cryptocurrency.

-Cryptocurrencies have gained a lot of popularity in recent years, and with that comes the need for secure storage options.
+Cryptocurrencies have gained a lot of popularity in recent years, and with that comes the need for secure self-hosted storage options.
 A crypto wallet is software or hardware that lets you own your crypto and make transactions.
 There are two types of wallets, hot wallets and cold wallets.

 A hot wallet is a digital wallet with internet access that enables common activities like sending payments and interacting with decentralized software.
 These wallets are typically desktop or mobile programs that give investors a simple self-custody option.
 Some popular wallets include MetaMask, Green Wallet, Coinbase Wallet, and Edge Wallet.